mackoj/SchemeGeneratorPlugin/README.md

 ```

 If a new configuration filename is used as explained in #basic-usage step 1.
 It will be saved so that you will not be required to input the configuration fileName at each launch.

-### CLI

-You can then invoke the plugin from the root of your repository like so:

-`swift package plugin scheme-generator`

-This will generate schemes for all compatible targets defined in your package and write them in `schemesDirectory`.

-Notice that you must also passed `--allow-writing-to-directory` option to SwiftPM.
-Otherwise SwiftPM will throw an error as it's a sandbox violation for a plugin to write to a package directory without explicit permission.

-You can pass `--confFile newName.json` to `scheme-generator` in order to change the default path for the configuration.
-It will be saved so that you will not be required to input the configuration fileName at each launch.

 ## How Does it Work?